Thursday, April 4, 2019

-This conference will address how direct and indirect regulations impact startups, innovation, and disruptive technologies.
-Panelists will address this question along various industries such as smart mobility, financial technologies, and medical technologies, among others.
-In doing so, panelists will discuss a myriad of legal and regulatory issues such as venture capital funding and financing, labor regulations, immigration and foreign hires, patents, and privacy and data security regulations.
-The discussion will also touch on creating innovative policies and designing smart regulations and laws to better keep pace with our technological changes.
+This conference addressed how direct and indirect regulations impact startups, innovation, and disruptive technologies.
+Panelists addressed this question along various industries such as smart mobility, financial technologies, and medical technologies, among others.
+In doing so, panelists discussed a myriad of legal and regulatory issues such as venture capital funding and financing, labor regulations, immigration and foreign hires, patents, and privacy and data security regulations.
+The discussion also touched on creating innovative policies and designing smart regulations and laws to better keep pace with our technological changes.

-Panels 1 and 2 have been approved for 1.5 credits of CLE each in the Areas of Professional Practice category (or a maximum total of 3.5 credits for those who stay for the whole day).
+Panels 1 and 2 were approved for 1.5 credits of CLE each in the Areas of Professional Practice category (or a maximum total of 3.5 credits for those who stay for the whole day).

 9:25 am – 9:55 am: Registration and Coffee